CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 ### Check your PostgreSQL installation

-Open a terminal in your laptop and verify the command `psql` returns the version of PostgreSQL.
+Open a terminal in your laptop and verify the command `psql -V` returns the version of PostgreSQL.
 In psql, you can type use the command `help` to show the help menu.
 Within the command prompt, you can enter SQL statements and run them against PostgreSQL.

 ## Communicating with the database using SQL